hcraveiro/Home-Assistant-FusionSolar-App/README.md

 - Power Sensor Grid Voltage
 - Power Sensor Grid Current
 - Power Sensor Active Power
+- Power Sensor Reactive Power
 - Power Sensor Power Factor
 - Power Sensor Grid Frequency
 - Power Sensor Grid Consumption Total
 - Power Sensor Grid Injection Total

+`Power Sensor Direction` is derived from the signed active power value exposed by the FusionSolar power meter:

+- `importing`: the system is importing / consuming from the grid
+- `exporting`: the system is exporting / injecting into the grid
+- `idle`: no meaningful import/export is detected

+`Power Sensor Grid Consumption Total` represents imported energy from the grid.
+`Power Sensor Grid Injection Total` represents exported energy to the grid.

+#### Dynamic three-phase power meter sensors

+On systems where FusionSolar exposes three-phase power meter data, additional sensors may be created dynamically.

+Depending on the meter and payload, you may see sensors such as:

+- Power Sensor Phase B Voltage (V)
+- Power Sensor Phase C Voltage (V)
+- Power Sensor Phase B Current (A)
+- Power Sensor Phase C Current (A)
+- Power Sensor Phase A Active Power (kW)
+- Power Sensor Phase B Active Power (kW)
+- Power Sensor Phase C Active Power (kW)

+These sensors are only created when the FusionSolar frontend endpoint actually returns the corresponding signal IDs.
+Single-phase installations will usually not expose these entities.

 These values are taken directly from the power sensor / meter device endpoints and are intended as technical diagnostics / metering sensors, separate from the installation-wide aggregate energy sensors.